BuddyGG/buddy_matching/README.md

 To test interactively in IEx:
 - Install depedencies with `mix.deps.get`
-- Star IEx with `iex -S mix phx.server`
+- Start IEx with `iex -S mix phx.server`

 To test interactively with Riot's API in IEx, create a local dev.secret.exs from the [template](config/dev.secret.example.exs), and fill in your 24h API key generated at https://developer.riotgames.com/.
 ## Run tests